-My PhD research focuses on examining the ways in which data-centric and algorithmic systems construct and are in turn constructed by the communities they are designed for.
+I am a PhD candidate at Georgia Tech's Digital Media program and am being advised by Carl DiSalvo.
+My research focuses on examining the ways in which data-centric and algorithmic systems construct and are in turn constructed by the communities they are designed for.
 Informed by theories from Community Informatics and Science and Technology Studies, I use participatory design research methods to study how specific communities design, learn and use data centric and algorithmic technologies.
-For my dissertation, I am studying the socio-technical infrastructures that are involved in bringing a community indicator data dashboard to fruition.
-The goal is to use the findings that come out of this research to rethink a community data infrastructure that foregrounds the needs of the community and builds thier data literacy.
+For my dissertation, I am studying the socio-technical infrastructures that are involved in building and learning how to use a community indicator data dashboard.
+The goal is to use the findings that come out of this research to redesign a data infrastructure which foregrounds the needs of the community and builds their data literacy.

 Previously, I graduated with a bachelor’s degree in computer science and engineering, after which I built web platforms for Fortune 500 companies.
 Interacting with the customers got me interested in understanding the human side of how and why people use technology.
 This is when I read Don Norman’s book on the Design of Everyday Things, which convinced me that Human Computer Interaction was my true calling.
 I applied and got accepted into Georgia Tech’s HCI program, where I worked with Dr. Ali Mazalek to build tangible and embodied interfaces.
 For my master’s thesis, I was inspired by Florian ‘Floyd’ Mueller’s concept of Exertion Interfaces and prototyped a system that studied the kinds of technologies that would make a throwing game more engaging for children.